aibozlak/aibozlak/README.md

-- 👋 Hi, I’m @aibozlak
+- 👋 Hi, I’m @aibozlak (Ali Bozlak)
-- 👀 I’m like studing on Math in the life.
+- 👀 I like studing on Math in the life.
 - 🌱 I’m currently learning Software (Front-End and Mobile)